dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 If the invocation resolves to a constructor in `C`, the pre-feature static analysis and dynamic semantics apply.

-Otherwise, when the invocation is partially resolved to a set of candidate constructors found in static extensions, we find the associated type arguments for each of those constructors _kj_ as follows:
+Otherwise, the invocation is partially resolved to a set of candidate constructors found in static extensions.
+Each of the candidates _kj_ is vetted as follows:

-Assume that _kj_ is declared by a static extension `E` with type parameters `X1 extends B1 ..
+Assume that _kj_ is a constructor declared by a static extension `E` with type parameters `X1 extends B1 ..
 Xs extends Bs` and on-type `C<S1 ..
 Sm>`.
 Find actual values `U1 ..
 Us` for `X1 ..
-Xs` satisfying the bounds
+Xs` satisfying the bounds `B1
-`B1 ..
+..
 Bs`, such that `[U1/X1 ..
 Us/Xs]C<S1 ..
 Sm> == C<T1 ..
 Tm>`.
+If this
-If this fails then remove _kj_ from the set of candidate constructors.
+fails then remove _kj_ from the set of candidate constructors.
 Otherwise note that _kj_ uses actual type arguments `U1 ..
 Us`.

-If all candidate constructors have been removed, a compile-time error occurs.
+If all candidate constructors have been removed, or more than one candidate remains, a compile-time error occurs.
+Otherwise, the invocation is henceforth treated as `E<U1 ..

-Otherwise, resolve the invocation to the constructor with the most specific instantiated constructor return type, using said actual type arguments.
-A compile-time error occurs if none of the candidates is most specific.

-When there is no error, we have a static extension `E` with type parameters `X1 extends B1 ..
-Xs extends Bs`, on-type `C<S1 ..
-Sm>`, actual type arguments `U1 ..
-Us`, and instantiated constructor return type `C<T1 ..
-Tm>`, which is also the static type of the invocation.
-The invocation is henceforth treated as `E<U1 ..
 Us>.C<T1 ..
 Tm>.name(args)`.

-A constructor invocation of the form `C.name(args)` (respectively `C(args)`) where `C` resolves to a non-generic class is resolved in the same manner, with `m == 0`.
+A constructor invocation of the form `C.name(args)` (respectively `C(args)`) where `C` resolves to a non-generic class is resolved in the same manner, with `m == 0`. *In this case, type parameters declared by `E` will be bound to values selected by instantiation to bound.*

-*Note that it is necessarily a compile-time error if this invocation is partially resolved to a set of two or more constructors in static extensions, because they are all equally specific.*

 Consider a constructor invocation of the form `C.name(args)` (and similarly for `C(args)`) where `C` resolves to a generic class.
 As usual, the